OttaviaE/implicitMeasures/README.md

                           trial_id = "trialcode",
                           trial_eliminate = c("reminder", "reminder1"))

-## store the dataset for comptuing the D-score
+## store the dataset for computing the D-score
 iat <- iat_data[[1]]

 ## Compute the D-score
 dscore <- computeD(iat, D = "d3")
 ```

-`computeD()` results in a data frame with class `dscore`, and it can be
+`computeD()` results in a data frame with class `dscore`.
+This data
-passed to other functions, for example for plotting the results, either
+frame can be passed to other functions, for example for plotting the
-at the individual level:
+results, either at the individual level:

 <div class="figure" style="text-align: center">